niplav/site/aima_solutions.md

 *author: niplav, created: 2021-01-21, modified: 2021-03-31, language: english, status: in progress, importance: 2, confidence: likely*

-> __[“Artificial Intelligence: A Modern
+> __In which I solve exercsise from [“Artificial Intelligence: A Modern Approach”](https://en.wikipedia.org/wiki/Artificial_Intelligence:_A_Modern_Approach), written by [Stuart Russell](https://en.wikipedia.org/wiki/Stuart_J._Russell) and [Peter Norvig](https://en.wikipedia.org/wiki/Peter_Norvig).
-Approach”](https://en.wikipedia.org/wiki/Artificial_Intelligence:_A_Modern_Approach),
-written by [Stuart
-Russell](https://en.wikipedia.org/wiki/Stuart_J._Russell) and [Peter
-Norvig](https://en.wikipedia.org/wiki/Peter_Norvig), is probably the most well-known textbook on artificial intelligence.
-Here, I write down my solutions to exercises in that book.
 I use the 3rd edition from 2010, because the exercises for the 4th edition were moved online.__

 Solutions to “Artificial Intelligence: A Modern Approach”
 =========================================================